Zip Pay - Terms and Conditions

 Note that not all Access Methods may be available for your Account.

-We are not liable for any refusal or failure of a Merchant to accept your instructions at any time or for the quality, performance or other matters in relation to goods and services bought with Transactions on your Account unless this is required by law or a code or is covered by the Terms and Conditions.
+We are not liable for any refusal or failure of a Merchant to accept your instructions at any time or for the quality, performance or other matters in relation to goods and services bought with Transactions on your Account unless this is required by law or a code or is covered by the Terms and Conditions, or where the refusal or failure is due to our negligence, fraud or wilful misconduct.

 All Transactions made from your Account will be debited to your Account and you agree to repay them to us in accordance with the Contract.
 Daily or periodical transaction limits may apply on the number or value of Transactions on your Account.
-If we apply or vary any daily or periodic transaction limit we will advise you.
+If we apply or vary any daily or periodic transaction limit we will advise you in accordance with clause 20 below.

 - All Transactions made on your Account must be authorised by us.
 Circumstances where Transactions may not be authorised under clause 7e) are where: